hirenpanchal1401/golangpractice/README.md

 > After installing all above packages make .env file same as .env-example with your Database credential.

-run program using following command
+>Run program using following command

 ```bash
  go run main.go